You Asked, I Replied: I Want To Join Truly Rich Club, But I Just Plan To Invest ₱2k A Month, Is It Worth It?

-Thank you for sending your inquiry regarding TRC.
+Thank you for sending your inquiry regarding Truly Rich Club.
 Here are my thoughts..

 Investing in the stock market is risky, trading makes it more riskier.
-You want to be a TRC member, that’s good because it tells me that you want to “invest” rather than trade the markets.
+You want to be a Truly Rich Club member, that's good because it tells me that you want to "invest" rather than trade the markets.
 I guess you already know that investing will really take a lot of time and thus, you have to be super duper patient.

 Investing is risky even if you go long-term.
 Why? because your gains will depend on how much you "buy" the stock.
 A wonderful company is a bad investment if you purchase it at a price that doesn't make business sense.

-Give it much thought for like 2 to 3 minutes.
-If you can answer this question in an instant, you don’t need TRC.
+Give it much thought for like two to three minutes.
+If you can answer this question in an instant, you don't need Truly Rich Club.
 The concept of buying a stock is also the same when you buy a siomai stand business.

 Sadly, this is the part where most long-term investors fail.
 They fail to "value" the business.
 Investors go on a buying spree without really knowing the value of the businesses they buy.
 Worst, they also fail to buy with a safety margin.

-This is where TRC comes in.
+This is where Truly Rich Club comes in.
 Let me share you a screenshot of the SAM table.

 Sometimes, they tell you to hold just like in MEG.
 These actions are mostly explained in the "Stock Updates".
 You receive them twice a month and tells you what the market is doing now and where it is heading.

-But to further add a margin of safety, TRC provides a “buy below” price.
+But to further add a margin of safety, Truly Rich Club provides a "buy below" price.
 If the price is below that price, you buy.
-If it goes high, you hold or depending on what TRC’s action-to-take recommends.
+If it goes high, you hold or depending on what Truly Rich Club's action-to-take recommends.

-TRC’s recommendations provide an intrinsic value and a margin of safety on your purchases.
+Truly Rich Club's recommendations provide an intrinsic value and a margin of safety on your purchases.
 With this, you greatly reduce the risk of investing.
-We really don’t know how the market will perform in the short-term but in the long-term, it’s proven that the market goes up when the economy goes up.
-The Philippines is an emerging market and is in a demographic sweet spot which means that the economy will experience a huge growth for the next 30 years because of the active workforce the young population has today.
+We really don't know how the market will perform in the short-term but in the long-term, it's proven that the market goes up when the economy goes up.
+The Philippines is an emerging market and is in a demographic sweet spot which means that the economy will experience a huge growth for the next thirty years because of the active workforce the young population has today.

 Most investors without proper knowledge or guidance make the mistake of buying at a high price disregarding the concept of margin of safety.
 People buy at prices near or over the target price where in fact, those are the prices that are ripe for selling.
 Worst, when the prices drop, they get too emotional and sell to minimize the loss where in fact, they should be buying instead because of the insanely low prices the market is offering.

-TRC’s SAM strategy is based on Value Investing principles I advocate in my blog.
+Truly Rich Club's SAM is based on Value Investing principles I advocate in my blog.

-The most important part of TRC is the “Stock Alerts” where they tell you exactly what to do depending on how the market trend or business is going at present.
-Here’s an example where it recommends MER and MBT.
+The most important part of Truly Rich Club is the "Stock Alerts" where they tell you exactly what to do depending on how the market trend or business is going at present.
+Here's an example where it recommends MER and MBT.

 Here's another one where they instruct to sell CEB.